 Do not wait to take legal action after a motor vehicle crash.
 Under Indiana law (Indiana Code § 34-11-2-4), there is a two-year statute of limitations for auto accident injury claims.
 If you fail to initiate a lawsuit in a timely manner, you could be denied any recovery at all.
 Be proactive: Consult with an experienced Fort Wayne auto accident lawyer as soon as possible after a major collision.

 Motor vehicle accident claims fall under state law.
 If you were hurt in a crash in Fort Wayne, it is crucial that you understand how liability works under Indiana law.
 Similar to most, but not all states, Indiana uses a fault-based standard of liability for car accident claims.
 The party found to be at-fault for a crash—which is most often, but not always, a driver—can be held legally liable for the resulting damages.
 For this reason, it is absolutely essential that all collisions are thoroughly investigated by an experienced Fort Wayne car accident attorney.
 Here are some of the most common examples of negligence that can contribute to car accident liability in Indiana:

 - Speeding or driving too fast for road conditions;

 - The failure to yield right of way;

 - Making an unsafe lane change;

 - Distracted driving, such as texting while driving; and

 - Intoxicated driving, including drunk driving and drugged driving

 Indiana is a comparative negligence state (I.C. § 34-51-2-6).
-As such, more than one defendant can split the blame for the same crash.
-In these types of cases, financial liability will be divided in direct proportion to each party’s percentage of the fault.
+As such, more than one defendant at the accident scene can split the blame for the same crash.
+In these types of personal injury cases, financial liability will be divided in direct proportion to each party’s percentage of the fault.

-For example, if one driver was at fault for 65 percent of a crash, then that driver will also be legally liable for 65 percent of the total damages.
+For example, if one negligent driver was at fault for 65 percent of a crash, then that driver and their insurance company will also be legally liable for 65 percent of the total damages.